Here’s what they loved

 Created a much talked-about centre-piece game at the museum

 Giving customers a real feeling of combat

 Aivaf needed to make the most of an amazing life-size replica of a churchill tank for the National Army Museum.
 They came up with the idea that it could be the setting for a three-player simulation game.
 New Moon Studios were asked to develop the simulation game software for this impressive installation.

 The challenges included ensuring there was real co-operative multi-player functionality and combining the hardware and software to ensure they worked seamlessly together.
 All this, working to a strict deadline and budget – which we achieved.

-Few games could come close to the level of co-operation required for the Churchill experience.
-Sitting within the realistic replica, the three players must work together and communicate well to complete the training course and finish with the best possible score.
-When the engines burst into life, customers get the powerful feeling of being in a tank and as the players drives through a minefield, a detonation below the tank creates the feeling that you really are in a combat zone.
+When the engines burst into life, visitors get the powerful feeling of being in a tank and as the players drives through a minefield, a detonation below the tank creates the feeling that you really are in a combat zone.